my handmade life

 making …

-~ images come, shapes flow, clay is rolled, pinched and poked, nudged and smeared, textures emerge, indigo awaits linen, dip … dip again and then again, spirit guides the selection of essential oils, blends awaken, form follows function, the simplest answer is usually the best answer, scanning bins for bits and bobs, sparkly or matte, stack or layer, solder or wrap, drill and sand and file, long or not so long, plain or forged, shiny or satin, hand or machine stitched, another drop or two or not
+~ images come, shapes flow, metal clay is rolled, pinched and poked, nudged and smeared, textures emerge, form follows function, the simplest answer is usually the best answer, scanning bins for bits and bobs, where does my gaze land, sparkly or matte, stack or layer, solder or wrap, drill and sand and file, long or not so long, plain or forged, dark or bright … how you do anything is how you do everything and God is always in the details

-~ comfort and ease, no snaggy bits, functions as conceived, not too heavy, not too light, balanced, uplifting, essential
+~ each element considered, comfort and ease, no snaggy bits, functions as conceived, not too heavy, not too light, balanced, uplifting, essential

-~ above all else ... effortless, joyful, empowering
+~ above all else ... effortless, joyful, grounding

 do we really need more stuff ?